mikeizbicki/ucr-cs100/cheatsheets/git-cheatsheet.md

 ```
 $ git config --list
 ```
-Command to list all the settings of your Git, including username and email.
+Displays all of your globally configured settings, including name and email.

 #####USING HELP

 If you need help to use some Git command, you can always use the command `git help`.
 There are three ways to use it:
 ```
 $ git help [command name]
 $ git [command name] --help